All Episodes

 Advertisers, television's in trouble too.

-It isn't just radio, television's in trouble with primetime advertising.
+Television's in trouble with prime-time advertising.

-Although uh audience for broadcast radio is actually growing, stations can't seem to increase their revenue.
+The fact of the matter, and they even get this right here, although audience for broadcast radio is actually growing, stations can't seem to increase their revenue.

-The AP will do their version of it, and sometime in the next three or four days, the American people and news consuming public is going to be left with the impression that radio is in its last days.
+And sometime in the next three or four days, the American people and news-consuming public is going to be left with the impression that radio is in its last days.

 Too much going on here.

-At any rate, uh some stations are in trouble, some ownership groups are in trouble as a lot of industries are, but I just want to say that here at the EIB network in our wholly contained little operation, we aren't.
+But I just want to say that here at the EIB network in our wholly contained little operation, we aren't.

 We have just completed our 20th year.